defengliang/7810-bi-project/README.md

 cd 7810-bi-project
 ```

+### Download CSV files.

-### Download the csv files from the URL below and put it in the input folder.
+Download the fraudTrain.csv and fraudTest.csv files from the URL below and put them in the input folder.

 https://www.kaggle.com/datasets/kartik2112/fraud-detection